bradleyjay/datadog_test/datadog/answers.md

 ![Timeboard with Metric3 added](images/2_3_Timeboard.png)

+---
-### Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
+> *Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.*
+---
+## Submit your Timeboard Python script with the Coding Challenge
+##### Step 1: Transfer the Python Scirpt from Vagrant VM to your local host

 To pull my Python script from the Vagrant VM, I first installed vagrant-scp (as [recommended](https://medium.com/@smartsplash/using-scp-and-vagrant-scp-in-virtualbox-to-copy-from-guest-vm-to-host-os-and-vice-versa-9d2c828b6197})), then pulled the file to my local machine via:

     vagrant plugin install vagrant-scp
     vagrant scp :/etc/datadog-agent/dog/my_first_timeboard.py ./

+##### Step 2: Include the Python script

 To be explicit, the Python script I used to create this timeboard is at the path ```dog/my_first_timeboard.py```, and embeded via link and codeblock, here: